 Figure 2.
 Examples of the different types of ESFs that may be observed by the JULIA radar.
-The color bar presents the signal to noise ratio (SNR) in dB.
+The colour bar presents the signal-to-noise ratio (SNR) in decibels (dB).

-To check the altitude coverage of the various types of plumes observed by the JULIA radar compared to the Swarm altitudes, a histogram of percentage occurrence of maximum heights was generated for the different types of plumes.
+To check the altitude coverage of the various types of plumes observed by the JULIA radar compared to the Swarm altitudes, a histogram of the percentage occurrence of maximum heights was generated for the different types of plumes.
 To determine the plume maximum height, SNR outliers were first eliminated to minimize spurious data points.
-The maximum height then corresponds to the maximum range in km where SNR was recorded.
+The maximum height then corresponds to the maximum range in kilometres where the SNR was recorded.
 Figure 3 shows the frequency of occurrence of the maximum height achieved by the various types of plumes for the years from 2014 to 2018.

-From Fig. 3, the Swarm altitude range coincides with high frequency of occurrence of maximum range of topside plasma plumes.
-This reveals that the Swarm orbits are most suitable to detect topside plasma plumes compared to the other types.
+In Fig. 3, the Swarm altitude range coincides with a high frequency of occurrence of the maximum range of topside plasma plumes.
+This reveals that the Swarm orbits are most suitable to detect topside plasma plumes compared with bottom-type and bottom-side plumes.
 The following subsection presents in situ observations of ionospheric irregularities by Swarm over or near the JRO longitude in comparison with the JULIA and ionosonde observations.